juris-daksa/food-prices-hub/README.md

     ```
 4. For the client:

     a.
-Navigate to project directory.
+In a new terminal instance, navigate to project directory.
     ```bash
     cd food-prices-hub
     ```